Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 Your body has an alarm system, the sympathetic nervous system.

-When facing perceived danger, the sympathetic nervous system triggers the stress response — your heart starts racing, your breath becomes faster and shallow, and blood moves away from your organs to your limbs, getting you ready to stay and face the danger or flee.
+Your heart starts racing, your breath becomes faster and shallow, and blood moves away from your organs to your limbs, getting you ready to either flee or stay and face the danger.

 But they sure don’t feel that way.